shlomiassaf/nform/apps/nform-demo-app/content/guide-intro/index.md

 - **JSON View**
   Toggle's (show/hide) real time JSON view of the model or the form.
   Appears in the **right panel** (we will get to panels in a bit)
-  > If you don't know the difference between JSON view of model and form

-  lease read the **Know your framework** section at the bottom.

 - **Sync Form**
   Sync the form, this operation will updates the form values and validity status.